In the Legislature

 Senator Roger Manno was sworn-in to the Maryland State Senate on January 12th, 2011, after previously serving four years in the Maryland House of Delegates.

-Roger is a member of the Senate Budget and Taxation Committee, serves as one of four Senators on the Health and Human Services Subcommittee, and is a member of the Pension Subcommittee.
+Roger serves as Senate Chairman of the Spending Affordability Committee, and at 48 years of age, is the youngest senator to ever chair the important committee.
+Roger is also a member of the Senate Budget and Taxation Committee and its Health and Human Services Subcommittee and Pension Subcommittee.
 He is the only freshman Senator on the Senate Budget and Taxation Committee, the only attorney in the majority, and the first Senator from the 19th District to ever serve on the important committee.

 Roger also serves on the Joint Committee on Federal Relations, the Joint Committee on Pensions, the State Advisory Council on Hereditary and Congenital Disorders, the Maryland Alzheimer's Disease and Related Disorders Commission, and is the Senate Chairman of the Maryland Task Force to Study Financial Matters Relation to Long-Term Care Facilities, the Pesticide Reporting and Information Workgroup, and the Maryland Youth Advisory Council.